ibm-cloud-docs/vpc/lb-ts-faulted.md

 The back-end member under your pool displays a status of `faulted`.
 {: tsSymptoms}

-The `faulted` status suually results from a misconfigured back-end pool.
+The `faulted` status usually results from a misconfigured back-end pool.
 {: tsCauses}

 Verify the following configurations: